Hydrogen-like Schr\"odinger Operators at Low Energies: Introduction

 (note that $\operatorname{Diff}_{\mathrm{scb}}^{2,-2,-2}(X) = \operatorname{Diff}_{\mathrm{sc}}^{2,-2}(X)$).
 We could work with even finer measures of classicality, but for the proof of \Cref{thm:main} (and eventually \Cref{prop:main}) it suffices to keep track of $\beta_1,\beta_2,\beta_3$.

 We restrict attention to the case of constant $\mathsf{Z}$, though the case of variable $\mathsf{Z}$ may also be of interest.
 (The $x^3(n-1)\partial_x$ term in \cref{eq:misc_000} is merely conventional and can be parametrized away upon redefining $a$, but it is convenient because $x^2 \partial_x - x(n-1)/2$ is formally anti- self-adjoint with respect to the $L^2=L^2([0,\bar{x})\times \partial X,g_0)=L^2_{\mathrm{sc}}([0,\bar{x})\times \partial X)$ inner product.)
-The ``main'' and ``subleading'' terms of $P$ are collected in $P_0$, with the classical components being collected in $P_0 \in \operatorname{Diff}_{\mathrm{sc}}(X)$.
-Although subleading by only one order, the terms in $P_1$ are all negligible in the analysis of \S\ref{sec:symbolic}, as are the terms in $P_2$ (which is why they are allowed to be symbolic).
+The ``main'' and ``subleading'' terms of $P$ are collected in $P_0$.
+Although subleading by only one order in the sense of decay, the terms in $P_1$ are all negligible in the analysis of \S\ref{sec:symbolic}, as are the terms in $P_2$ (which is why they are allowed to be symbolic).
 (The key point here is that the principal symbol of $P_1$ vanishes to one additional order at the radial sets of $P$'s Hamiltonian flow because of the tangential derivatives.
-On the other hand, $P_2$ is just lower order.)
+On the other hand, $P_2$ is just sufficiently low order everywhere.)
 Note that we are only requiring $P(\sigma),P_0(\sigma)$ to be elliptic in the traditional sense; the operators above can be considered as sc-operators, but they will be nonelliptic in the sc-calculus.
 The `$S$' in front of $S\operatorname{Diff}$ indicates that the differential operators therein have coefficients which are required only to be conormal functions on $X$, hence are ``symbolic.''

 We do not concern ourselves with uniformity as $\sigma\to \infty$, this already being handled in \cite[\S5]{VasyLA} for a suitably large class of operators.

 By ``attractive Coulomb-like Schr\"odinger operator (on $X$),'' we mean an operator of the form